magento/knowledge-base/src/troubleshooting/installation-and-upgrade/uct-segmentation-fault-error.md

 <ins>Cause</ins>:

-When two modules have the same name the Upgrade Compatibility Tool shows a segmentation fault error.
+When two modules have the same name, the Upgrade Compatibility Tool shows a segmentation fault error.

 <ins>Solution</ins>: